Asbestos

 Amphibole Asbestos

 Five of the six types of asbestos are part of the amphibole group.
-The asbestos fibers in the amphibole group are straight and sharp.

 - Amosite asbestos: Also known as brown asbestos, amosite asbestos was used in tile, roofing, gaskets, cement, and many kinds of insulation.